 The expansion of information and computer technology has created a growth rate for technology-associated jobs.
 As more databases are connected to the Internet, and as data security becomes increasingly important, a growing number of these workers are needed to protect databases from attack.

-The U.S. Bureau of Labor Statistics (BLS) states that employment of information security analysts - a category that includes information security officers - is estimated to increase by 37% between 2012 and 2022, which is faster than average.
-According to BLS data from May 2014, the median annual salary for an information security officer at that time was $88,890.
+The U.S. Bureau of Labor Statistics (BLS) states that employment of information security analysts - a category that includes information security officers - is estimated to increase by 31% between 2019 and 2029, which is much faster than average.
+According to BLS data from May 2020, the median annual salary for an information security officer at that time was $103,590.
 ISSOs can advance to such positions as director of security or chief technology officer.